10 Must-See Japanese Summer Festivals

 Popular viewing areas: Daimonji: Along the east bank of the Kamo River (Marutamachi Bridge-Misono Bridge), Myoho: Around Notre Dame Women’s College, Funagata: Along Kitayama St. (Northwest of Kitayama Bridge), Hidaridaimonki: Along Nishioji St. (Saiin Station-Kinkakuji Temple), Toriigata: Saga Arashiyama Area

 The Kishiwada Danjiri Festival first took place in 1703 when the daimiyo (feudal lord) of Kishiwada Castle, Okabe Nagayasu prayed to the Shinto gods for an abundant harvest.
 Today, the festival has a reputation for being Osaka’s wildest and boldest.
 The local boys will try and prove their courage and bravery by dancing on the roofs of the 35 floats being pulled through the streets, known as “Danjiri”.
 All floats are elaborate, hand-carved and weigh over 3,000 kg.
 Famously, the most exciting part of the hyper-parade is the danjiris going around corners at a 90-degree angle.
-A festival that takes manpower to a whole new level.
+A dangerous festival that takes manpower to a whole new level.

 Where: Near Kishiwada Station, Kishiwada city, Osaka Prefecture